 In California, property division issues can be settled between parties through a signed Marital Settlement Agreement.
 If you and your spouse are unable to reach a settlement on division of marital property, California judges are given broad discretion in determining how to divide assets and assign debts.
 When awarding property, the court considers a number of factors including, but not limited to:

 - All property owned by each party prior to the marriage;

 - The value of the property;

 - The education level and earning capacity of each party;

 - The contribution of each party during the marriage (i.e., financial, homemaker, etc.);

 - Any other factor the court considers relevant.

 Some assets are more difficult to divide than others.
 For example, retirement funds are community property if they accumulated over the marriage.
 To divide these funds, the property portion must be identified and divided in half.
 For example, if you started your job in 2009 and got married in 2012 and were separated in 2016, your spouse would be entitled to half the interest acquired in the retirement funds between 2012 and 2016.Consult a Divorce Attorney in San Diego to Understand Your Options

 Property division can be an emotionally charged and contentious aspect of a divorce.
 Having a seasoned San Diego divorce attorney on your side can help you understand your rights and manage your expectations accordingly.
 We proudly serve clients from Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista.
-For a free case consultation, please email us or call our office at 619-232-1010.
+For a case consultation, please email us or call our office at 619-232-1010.
 Alternatively, you may call Attorney Feral directly at 619-301-1191.
 We also assist clients seeking representation in criminal defense matters, including sexual offenses, DUIs, drug crimes, and theft crimes.